Arkansas man accused of making pipe bombs, trying to flee U.S. in kayak

 BELLA VISTA, Ark.
-(KNWA/KFTA) — An Arkansas man has been arrested after being found with six homemade pipe bombs, according to court documents.
+(KNWA/KFTA) — A Benton County man has been arrested after being found with six homemade pipe bombs, according to court documents.

 Lawrence Hickman, 52, was booked into the Benton County Jail on Thursday on six counts of criminal possession of explosive materials or a destructive device.
 He is being held on a $1 million bond.